Forcrat: Automatic I/O API Translation from C to Rust via Origin and Capability Analysis: Static Analysis

 If the statement at the current label is a function call on the variable (lines~\ref{line:error8}--\ref{line:error9}), we handle three cases: \begin{itemize} \item If the callee is an API function that performs a failable operation, we add the label to \textit{sources} and do not proceed to the preceding statements, as the source along this execution path has now been found (lines~\ref{line:error10}--\ref{line:error12}). \item If the callee is a user-defined function, we add the parameter name and the callee's return label to \textit{worklist} to search for sources inside the callee (lines~\ref{line:error13}--\ref{line:error16}). \item If the callee is a function pointer, the algorithm returns an empty set, signifying failure to find sources (line~\ref{line:error18}).
-We do not propagate errors across function pointer calls because this requires changing the parameter/return types of all functions that can be assigned to this function pointer variable, even if they are unrelated to I/O. Failing to find sources makes the stream unsupported (see \cref{sec:analysis:unsupported}). \end{itemize} Finally, we add all the predecessors to \textit{worklist} to continue moving backward (lines~\ref{line:error19}--\ref{line:error20}).
+We do not propagate errors across function pointer calls because this requires changing the parameter/return types of all functions that can be assigned to this function pointer variable, even if they are unrelated to I/O. Failing to find sources makes the stream unsupported (see \cref{sec:analysis:unsupported}). \end{itemize} Finally, we add all the predecessors to \textit{worklist} to continue moving backward, determining the predecessors of $L$ from the function's control flow graph (lines~\ref{line:error19}--\ref{line:error20}).
+We store $x$ in \textit{worklist} because we track both the visited label and the variable under consideration when visiting a label.
+This is necessary since multiple variables may store a stream.

 The second phase begins by deciding whether we need to proceed to the callers (lines~\ref{line:error21}--\ref{line:error22}).
 If no sources have been found yet and $x_0$ is a parameter, we proceed to analyze the callers.
 However, if the current function is used as a function pointer, we return the empty set due to the aforementioned design decision regarding function pointers.